chyyuu/rt-patch-analysis/developers/mym/README.md

 your work

-have complished  a script to auto download kernel sourcecode, compile kernel sourcecode install kernel vmlinuz and kernel module to  qemu_img disk. then boot the qemu_img disk use the new compiled kernel.
+have finished  a script to auto download kernel sourcecode, compile kernel sourcecode install kernel vmlinuz and kernel module to  qemu_img disk. then boot the qemu_img disk use the new compiled kernel.